theSafdarAwan/lazy-loader.nvim/README.md

 > realized that this could be used by some other people like me who want to
 > reduce the time neovim takes to load i extracted this to its own plugin.

+I have cut down upto 70% of loading time with this plugin.
+I hope this also helps you.

 #### load function

 This plugin exposes you a function called `load` to which you can pass your